matn7/CS-Notes/src/main/java/spring/SPRING-5.md

 **Scaling Client Server**

-- Scalability is achieved by doing processing on application servers.
+- Scalability achieved by doing processing on application servers.
-- Database Server is dedicated.
+- Database Server dedicated.
 - Often companies will increase the size of the database server to grow further.
-- Data storage is off loaded to dedicated hardware.
+- Data storage off loaded to dedicated hardware.

 ![Scaling Client Server](images/scaling-client-server.png "Scaling Client Server")

 **Scaling Higher**

-- Multiple Servers are used for the database.
+- Multiple Servers used for the database.
 - Example - Oracle Real Application Cluster.
 - Improves Scalability over a single database server.
 - Improves Reliability since a node can be lost, and the database cluster will continue.